 The two-engine vehicle does not have a Tier 0 auxiliary engine.

-This regulation applies to any person who sells a vehicle subject to this regulation within California.
+Any person who sells a vehicle subject to this regulation within California.

+(E) Any prime contractor, as defined in section 2449(c)(44), except for work performed pursuant to a contract with a homeowner on the homeowner’s personal residence where the personal residence is not used for any business purpose.

+(F) Any public works awarding body, as defined in section 2449(c)(46), that awards contracts involving the operation of vehicles subject to this regulation in California.

-(E) Persons who provide financing in the form of “finance leases,” as defined in California Uniform Commercial Code Section 10103(a)(7), for in-use off-road diesel-fueled vehicles, do not “own” such vehicles for the purposes of this regulation.
+(G) Persons who provide financing in the form of “finance leases,” as defined in California Uniform Commercial Code section 10103(a)(7), for vehicles subject to this regulation, do not “own” such vehicles for the purposes of this regulation.

-(G) The following are not subject to this regulation:
+(H) The following are not subject to this regulation:

 Locomotives;